sboehler/knut/doc/README.md

 {{ .PricesFile }}
 ```

-Once configured, prices can simply be updated:
+Once configured, prices can be updated with one command:

 ```text
 knut fetch doc/prices.yaml